pettarin/wiktts/wiktts/trainer/README.md

-  --quiet               Do not print results to stdout --stats               Print statistics --output-script-only  Only output the Bash script to run the ML tool --output-script       Output the Bash script to run the ML tool --script-parameters [SCRIPT_PARAMETERS]
+  --quiet               Do not print results to stdout --stats               Print statistics --output-script-only  Only output the Bash script to run the ML tool --script-parameters [SCRIPT_PARAMETERS]
                         Parameters to configure the Bash script to run the ML tool